 2. The HSS responds to the MME with an S6a-ULA.

-3. If the subscription information related to the IMSI indicates that the UE has 5G subscription data, then the HSS uses the Nudm_UECM_AMFDeregistration service operation to request the UDM to cancel the registration of the user in 5GC for 3GPP access, if any.
+3. If the subscription information related to the IMSI indicates that the UE has 5G subscription data, then the HSS uses the Nudm_HssUECM_AMFDeregistration service operation to request the UDM to cancel the registration of the user in 5GC for 3GPP access, if any.
 The HSS includes the user's IMSI received in step 1 as the user's SUPI in this request.

 4. The UDM responds to the HSS.